kayaman/aws-mla/RecommendedPlan.md

 Although we don't require that you take any specific training before you take an exam, we do recommend that have the underlying training and knowledge outlined in the exam guide.

-If you need to refresh your knowledge, enroll in the Enhanced Exam Prep Plan: AWS Certified Machine Learning Engineer - Associate (MLA-C01)(opens in a new tab).
+If you need to refresh your knowledge, enroll in the Enhanced Exam Prep Plan: [AWS Certified Machine Learning Engineer - Associate (MLA-C01)](https://aws.amazon.com/certification/certified-machine-learning-engineer-associate/).
 The learning plan includes all of following the recommended courses.
-If you are already logged into AWS Skill Builder, use this link version to access the plan.(opens in a new tab)
+If you are already logged into AWS [Skill Builder](https://skillbuilder.aws/), use this link version to access the plan.

 ## Digital courses